build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

   ***image source*** - [CoT](https://arxiv.org/pdf/2201.11903.pdf)

-As you can see that applying chain-of-thought prompting requires manual effort, such as construct examples of what to do step-by-step.
-To be more efficient, an **Automatic CoT** approach is introduced by the researching team [Auto-CoT](https://arxiv.org/abs/2210.03493), using ***"Let's think step by step"*** prompt in each demonstration example as shown in figure below.
+As you can see that applying chain-of-thought prompting requires manual effort, such as constructing examples of what to do step-by-step.
+To be more efficient, an **Automatic CoT** approach is introduced by the researching team [Auto-CoT](https://arxiv.org/abs/2210.03493), using ***"Let's think step by step"*** prompt in each demonstration example as shown in the figure below.

 ![Auto-CoT](images/Auto_CoT.png)

   ***image source*** - [Auto-CoT](https://arxiv.org/abs/2210.03493)

 CoT is doing a great job, but to further improve response accuracy, **diversity of sampling** questions matters.
 This leads us to the **self consistency with CoT (CoT-SC)** approach.

 #### 4. Self Consistency with CoT (CoT-SC)

-Like a human handling complex issues, there normally isn't an one-fit-all solution, we need to taking different context into consideration, and try different options.
+Like a human handling complex issues, there normally isn't an one-size-fits-all solution, we need to take different context into consideration, and try different options.

-This is also what **self consistency with CoT** approach tries to ***"teach"*** the model.
+This is also how the **self consistency with CoT** approach tries to ***"teach"*** the model.
 It aims to "replace the naive greedy decoding used in chain-of-thought prompting".
 Refer to [CoT-SC](https://arxiv.org/pdf/2203.11171.pdf).

 ![CoT-SC](images/CoT-SC.png)